ibm-cloud-docs/vpc/at-events.md

 The following table lists the actions that are related to VPC routing tables and routes.

-Starting 30 Sep 2024, VPC routing tables support tagging, which requires routing tables to be identified by a Cloud Resource Name (CRN).
-For more information, see [Activity Tracker event changes for routing tables](/docs/vpc?topic=vpc-at-changes-announcement-routing-table).
-{: attention}

 | Resource | Action | Description |
 |---|---|---|